Yannmm/yannmm.github.io/_posts/2024-11-22-relocate-the-nix-store-to-an-external-drive.md

 ---
 layout: post
-title: Relocate the Nix Store To An External Drive
+title: Relocate the Nix Store to An External Drive
 tags: rails postgresql
 ---